kjestradag/antiSD_paper_scripts/README.md

 # Perl scripts
-These are some of the main scripts used in the study presented in scientific paper: **Shine-Dalgarno/Anti-Shine-Dalgarno sequence interactions: Specific sequence and position variations between phylogenetic classes**
+These are some of the main scripts used in the study presented in scientific paper: **Unraveling the Plasticity of Translation Initiation in Prokaryotes: Beyond the Invariant Shine-Dalgarno Sequence**

 ## Authors:
     Karel Estrada, Alejandro Garciarrubio & Enrique Merino